saukkko/laurea-javascript-project1/readme.md

 - Test every scenario and everything.
 Twice.

 Features:

 - Give user the option to give task-list custom name
 - Make the site mobile friendly
 - Add option to reset everything
+- Add option to clear tasks that are done.

 ## What needs fixing

 - Validate input from import